There are now 3 possible online modes for units:

 Students are able to (1) explain the principles of sound generation and propagation, its detection and measurement by microphones, its amplification and modification through amplifiers/filters and software, and its reproduction through speakers and headphones; (2) synthesise, measure, manipulate and generate sounds and similar time waveforms using current computer software, and understand the pitfalls in these processes; (3) explain key issues in evoked response testing of ears and architectural acoustics; and (4) explain the principles of noise measurement and sound treatment, room acoustics and soundproof rooms..

-- Typically this unit is assessed in the following ways: (1) in-term tests and (2) theory examination at the end of semester.
+- Indicative assessments in this unit are as follows: (1) in-term tests and (2) theory examination at the end of semester.
 Further information is available in the unit outline.

 - Unit Coordinator(s)